 About: Authenticity and Identity

-Adas Israel Congregation is presenting Authenticity and Identity beginning the week of April 5, 2021.
+Adas Israel Congregation presented Authenticity and Identity beginning the week of April 5, 2021.

 In the organization of this project, Ori Z. Soltes has acted as curator, researcher, and author, supported by exhibition director Robert Bettmann (of Day Eight.)
-The exhibition features more than 70 works of painting, sculpture, photography, and printmaking, the exhibition includes examples of Jewish ritual objects, as well as abstract works, portraits, public artwork maquettes, and more, created by contemporary Israeli artists, European artists, and artists from around the United States, including many from the Washington, D.C. region.
+The exhibition features more than 70 works of painting, sculpture, photography, and printmaking, including Jewish ritual objects, abstract works, portraits, public artwork maquettes, and more, created by contemporary Israeli artists, European artists, and artists from around the United States, including many from the Washington, D.C. region.

 Artists in the Exhibition